Course Descriptions

 POFT 1010: Basics of Keyboarding

 Introductory level skill development in keyboarding, demonstrating basic keyboarding techniques.
+Students will learn typing skills in keyboarding to increase accuracy, efficiency and increase typing speeds.

 POFT 1024: Microsoft Word

+Skill development in word processing using Microsoft Word to prepare students for the workforce.
 Students will learn word processing using Microsoft Word including creating, editing, designing, formatting, and preparing a document.

 • Construction Skills Training

-CRPT 1001: Carpentry (Part II)
+CRPT 1001: Carpentry (Part I)

 Knowledge and skills required to erect wood frame structures with emphasis on layout and construction of floors, walls, and roofs.
 Includes safety procedures for using hand and power tools and structural materials.

-CRPT 1029: Carpentry (Part I)
+CRPT 1029: Carpentry (Part II)

 An introduction to the carpentry trade including safety tools, equipment, terminology, and methods.